Services & advice

 - Power and plumbing are your key priority:

 - Before power is returned, get a licensed electrician to assess/test any all electrical outlets in the home.
 Be mindful of homes and premises with PV systems as these may continue to produce power, despite network power outages.
+Find a licensed electrician via the Master Electricians website.

 - Get a licensed plumber to check the sewerage system.